And for that matter what is the true self?

 — the idea that we have a higher self and a lower self.
 The Big Self — based on truth -- is our soul, God, the Universe, mystery, and essence.
 The Little self is “I” — it’s how we identify ourselves — our physical body, our demographics, race, gender, religion, even our personality, beliefs and attitudes.

 We believe we all have a Big Self and pursuing it is holy work.
 We also believe that most of us let fear persuade us not to pay attention to it.
 So we stay in this vicious cycle between fear and entrapment that keeps us playing small.

-But when we combine an insatiable curiosity to know our true self with the courage to lead others well, we get closer and closer to our Big Self.
-This is our higher consciousness, but it’s also embracing the audacity to impact others with our gifts.
+But when we combine an insatiable curiosity to know our true self with the courage to share our innate gifts with the world, we get closer and closer to our Big Self.

 For as long as I can remember, I have felt called to make a positive contribution to humanity.
 We all have that persistent nudge at the center of our heart that prods us to ask the question,